eslint/eslint/docs/src/integrate/index.md

 In order to integrate ESLint, it's recommended that:

-* You know JavaScript, since ESLint is written in JavaScript.
+* You know JavaScript since ESLint is written in JavaScript.
-* You have some familiarity with Node.js, since ESLint runs on it.
+* You have some familiarity with Node.js since ESLint runs on it.

 If that sounds like you, then continue reading to get started.